By JJ Jones

 As an educator, Groove Scribe has completely revolutionized my Skype lessons.
 I can transcribe a beat, song, or exercise for a student, email or text the link to them immediately, and they are playing along in seconds.
 PDFs, printouts and expensive notation software are no longer necessary.
-Equally importantly – my students are using Groove Scribe on their own, since it’s free and easy-to-use for even the most basic beginners, and it’s teaching them how to transcribe beats and read drum notation!
+Equally importantly: my students are using Groove Scribe on their own – since it’s free and easy-to-use for even the most basic beginners – and it’s teaching them how to transcribe beats and read drum notation as they use it!

 Create and Compose

 Create your own grooves by filling in the dots and substituting different sounds and orchestrations on the kit.
 Groove Scribe also has built-in grooves like the Purdie Shuffle, Bossa Nova, and foot ostinatos like the Samba, so you have a jumping off place for creating your own beats.
 Using mixed subdivisions, e.g. triplets and non-triplets, in one measure is difficult (but doable), and you can’t string together measures with different time signatures, but these are some of the few limitations of this awesome invention.